 Well actually, wrong - or at least according to the experts, who say that most of us are performing our oral hygiene routines in completely the wrong way without even realising.

-Not only are one in four adults not brushing their teeth twice a day, only 31% are using mouthwash and just 21% use dental floss.
+Not only are one in four adults not brushing their teeth twice a day, but only 31% are using mouthwash and just 21% use dental floss.
 The key to brushing your teeth the right way, says dentist and co-founder of WhiteWash Laboratories Matthew Lloyd, is to use all three, but not in the order you might expect.

 In fact, he suggests using floss, then mouthwash, and brushing to finish, to maintain a healthy, happy smile.